-- 1. Directive 2003/71/EC of 4 November 2003. - The Prospectus Regulation (2017/1129) was published in the Official Journal on 30 June 2017 and came into force on 20 July 2017.
-It will repeal the Prospectus Directive from 21 July 2019, although a small number of provisions were repealed in August 2018 by the Irish Prospectus (Directive 2003/71/EC) Amendment Regulations 2018. - 3.
-Prospectus (Directive 2003/71/EC) Regulations 2005. - 4.
-Directive 2004/39/EC of 21 April 2004. - 5.
-Directive 2004/109/EC of 15 December 2004. - 6.
-As of March 2019, 11 institutions were registered with the ISE as Euronext Dublin sponsors: AIB Corporate Finance Limited; Barclays Bank PLC; Credit Suisse Securities (Europe) Limited; Deutsche Bank AG London; Davy Corporate Finance; Goldman Sachs International; Goodbody Stockbrokers; IBI Corporate Finance Limited; Investec Bank PLC; Morgan Stanley & Co.
-International Limited; and UBS Limited. - As of March 2019, six institutions were registered with the ISE as Euronext Growth Advisors: AIB Corporate Finance Limited; Davy Corporate Finance; Goodbody Stockbrokers; IBI Corporate Finance Limited; Investec Bank PLC; and Morgan Stanley & Co.
-International Limited. - 8.
-Transparency (Directive 2004/109/EC) Regulations 2007. - 9.
-Regulation (EU) No 596/2014. - 10.
-The Irish Takeover Rules comprise rules made by the Irish Takeover Panel under the powers granted to it by the Irish Takeover Panel 1997 Act and the European Communities (Takeover Bids (Directive 2004/25/EC)) Regulations 2006. - 11.
+- 1. Directive 2003/71/EC of 4 November 2003. - 2.
+Prospectus (Directive 2003/71/EC) Regulations 2005. - 3.
+Directive 2004/39/EC of 21 April 2004. - 4.
+Directive 2004/109/EC of 15 December 2004. - 5.
+As of May 2017, 11 institutions were registered with the ISE as MSM sponsors: AIB Corporate Finance Limited; Barclays Bank PLC; Credit Suisse Securities (Europe) Limited; Deutsche Bank AG London; Davy Corporate Finance; Goldman Sachs International; Goodbody Stockbrokers; IBI Corporate Finance Limited; Investec Bank PLC; Morgan Stanley & Co.
+International Limited; and UBS Limited. - As of May 2017, six institutions were registered with the ISE as ESM advisers: AIB Corporate Finance Limited; Davy Corporate Finance; Goodbody Stockbrokers; IBI Corporate Finance Limited; Investec Bank PLC; and Morgan Stanley & Co.
+International Limited. - 7.
+Transparency (Directive 2004/109/EC) Regulations 2007. - 8.
+Regulation (EU) No 596/2014. - 9.
+The Irish Takeover Rules comprise rules made by the Irish Takeover Panel under the powers granted to it by the Irish Takeover Panel 1997 Act and the European Communities (Takeover Bids (Directive 2004/25/EC)) Regulations 2006. - 10.
 Directive 2003/6/EC.

-Matthew Cole

-Tel: +353 1 649 2969 / Email: mcole@algoodbody.com
+Matthew Cole Tel: +353 1 649 2969 / Email: mcole@algoodbody.com

 Matthew Cole is a partner in the Capital Markets Group of A&L Goodbody in Dublin.
 He has an extensive track record advising issuers and underwriters on equity capital markets transactions, both in Ireland and in London where he practised for many years.
-His experience encompasses IPOs, rights issues and equity placings on Euronext Dublin and Euronext Growth in Ireland as well as the Main Market of the London Stock Exchange and AIM.
-Mr Cole is listed in The Legal 500, who describe him as 'a key name' and an 'equity capital markets expert', and Chambers Global and Chambers Europe, who note that: 'The technical expertise he has is extremely strong and his client service is excellent.
+His experience encompasses IPOs, rights issues and equity placings on the MSM and ESM in Ireland as well as the Main Market of the London Stock Exchange and AIM.
+Mr Cole is listed in The Legal 500, who describe him as 'a key name', and Chambers Global and Chambers Europe, who noted that 'The technical expertise he has is extremely strong and his client service is excellent.
 He performs wonderfully well in a demanding environment'.